-- From the hole information screen, select ▲ > Scorecard.
-The scorecard appears when you are on the green. - 2 Select UP or DOWN to scroll through the holes. - 3 Select (a) to select a hole. - 4 Select UP or DOWN to set the score.
+1 From the hole information screen, select START > Scorecard.

+The scorecard appears when you are on the green.

+- 2 Select UP or DOWN to scroll through the holes. - 3 Select START to select a hole. - 4 Select UP or DOWN to set the score.
 Your total score is updated.